 3 A computational agent based model of turn taking

 We model a conversation as an interaction between two computational agents A and B. Agent A produces a turn at talk which consists of three abstract elements - a verb, a subject and an object.
-There are three turn types - VSO, SVO and SOV.
-The agents do not understand these elements, and there is no meaning associated with the elements.
-This simply captures the idea that there’s some linear order, with some elements being more crucial than others.
+There are three turn types of word order in the model - VSO, SVO and SOV.
+The agents do not understand these elements, and there is no meaning associated with the elements – the model simply captures the idea that in each turn there is some linear order, with some elements (e.g. the verb) being more crucial than others.

 Each agent has an exemplar memory which stores all the turns it has heard.
-When an agent produces a turn at talk, they select one turn from their memory at random to be the template for their utterance.
+When agents produce a turn at talk, they select one turn from their memory at random to be the template for their utterance.

-Now agent B has to decide how to respond by choosing a template turn from their own memory.
+Once A has produced a turn, agent B now has to decide how to respond by choosing a template turn from their own memory.
 However, we constrain the probability of choosing different turn types according to the distance between the verbs in the sequence.
-For example, if A produces a VSO turn, then then B has more time to process this information and so is more likely to be able to produce a verb at the start of their sentence.
-If A produces an SVO turn, then their verb is closer to the crunch zone and B is less able to produce a verb-initial turn.
-If A produces a SOV turn, then the verb is in the crunch zone and so B is very unlikely to be able to produce a verb-initial sentence in time, and quite unlikely to be able to produce a verb-medial sentence in time.
+For example, if A produces a VSO turn, then then B has more time to process this information and so is more likely to be able to produce a verb at the start of her sentence.
+If A produces an SVO turn, then this verb is closer to the crunch zone and B is less able to produce a verb-initial turn.
+If A produces an SOV turn, then the verb is in the crunch zone and so B is very unlikely to be able to produce a verb-initial sentence in time, and quite unlikely to be able to produce a verb-medial sentence in time.

 To model this, each item in the agent’s memory is given a weight which affects its probability of being chosen.
-If A produces a turn T1 which has the verb at position V1 (start = 0, middle = 1, end = 2) and a length L1 (at this stage, all turns have a length of 3), then a responding turn by B, T2, which has the verb at position V2 is given the following weight:
+If A produces a turn T1 which has the verb at position V1 (start = 0, middle = 1, end = 2) and a length L1 (at this stage, all turns have a length of 3), then a responding turn by B, T2, which has the verb at position V2 is given the following weight,

 WT2 = ((L1 − V1) + V2)α (1)

-Where α is a parameter which controls the strength of the effect.
+where α is a parameter which controls the strength of the effect.
 When α = 1, then the weight increases linearly as the distance between the two verbs increases.
 The probability of choosing item i from a memory which contains M items is then directly proportional to its weight.

 [FORMULA]